By Jeffrey I. Moore – Original Article

 Graphic Designer, Web Developer, Illustrator.

 Jessica Greenwalt is the Founder of Pixelkeet and founder of BritePeak a platform that delivers anonymous feedback on your behavior from the people you respect.
-While in high school, she started a freelance design company which grew into an international design and web development firm.
+While in high school, she started a freelance design company that grew into an international design and web development firm.

 She believes that honest, constructive feedback is the key to personal development and improving the way we interact with each other.
 It’s unfortunate that people withhold helpful feedback from those closest to them, especially when their feedback could help the people they care about shape their behavior for the better.